matrix-org/matrix-appservice-slack/README.md

    - files:write:user

-   Note: media uploaded to matrix is currently not permissioned, and anyone with the link can access the file.
-In order to make slack files visible to matrix users, this bridge will set make the slack file visible to anyone with the url (including files in private channels).
+   Note: any media uploaded to matrix is currently accessible by anyone who knows the url.
-   The current behavior in slack is that files are only accessible to authenticated users.
+   In order to make slack files visible to matrix users, this bridge will make slack files visible to anyone with the url (including files in private channels).
+This is different then the current behavior in slack, which only allows authenticated access to media posted in private channels.

 6. Click on `Install App` and `Install App to Workspace`.
 Note the access tokens show.
    You will need the `Bot User OAuth Access Token` and if you want to bridge files, the